graphcommerce-org/graphcommerce/docs/content/getting-started/graphcms-component.md

 - After saving the file, a new file Banner.gql.ts should be [created automatically](../getting-started/readme.md#query-fragments).
 Take a look at the file's contents.
-It should export a type `BannerFragment`.
+It should export the type `BannerFragment`.

 ### Add the query fragment to the page query fragments